rverdile/zest/release/docs/AnsibleGitRemoteResponse.md

 `func (o *AnsibleGitRemoteResponse) UnsetTotalTimeout()`

 UnsetTotalTimeout ensures that no value is present for TotalTimeout, not even an explicit nil
-### GetTlsValidation

-`func (o *AnsibleGitRemoteResponse) GetTlsValidation() bool`

-GetTlsValidation returns the TlsValidation field if non-nil, zero value otherwise.

-### GetTlsValidationOk

-`func (o *AnsibleGitRemoteResponse) GetTlsValidationOk() (*bool, bool)`

-GetTlsValidationOk returns a tuple with the TlsValidation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTlsValidation

-`func (o *AnsibleGitRemoteResponse) SetTlsValidation(v bool)`

-SetTlsValidation sets TlsValidation field to given value.

-### HasTlsValidation

-`func (o *AnsibleGitRemoteResponse) HasTlsValidation() bool`

-HasTlsValidation returns a boolean if a field has been set.

-### GetPulpLastUpdated

-`func (o *AnsibleGitRemoteResponse) GetPulpLastUpdated() time.Time`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk

-`func (o *AnsibleGitRemoteResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated

-`func (o *AnsibleGitRemoteResponse) SetPulpLastUpdated(v time.Time)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.

-### HasPulpLastUpdated

-`func (o *AnsibleGitRemoteResponse) HasPulpLastUpdated() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.

 ### GetHeaders

 `func (o *AnsibleGitRemoteResponse) GetHeaders() []map[string]interface{}`